 Lisa Story, head of corporate planning and treasury at Investa Property Group, represented the issuers’ side in the discussion while Damian Graham, chief investment officer at First State Super (soon to be known as Aware Super), spoke from an investor’s perspective.
-Mark Peacock, director, sustainable finance at CommBank, was also on the panel, which was moderated by KangaNews’ head of operations, Helen Craig.
+The panel was moderated by KangaNews’ head of operations, Helen Craig.

 The consensus was that institutional investment has a significant role to play and importantly, has the capacity to help the transition to a sustainable economy.
 The panellists said capital is available to be deployed to support issuers or borrowers to set and meet environmental, social and governance (ESG) targets but the challenge now is to provide the right structure to incentivise stakeholders to make that journey.